-Functional Requirements and Non-Functional Requirements 1) Integration: The ability of the information system to exchange information and use the services of oth information systems.
-Supporting the coding system of the health system Interaction with insurance and administrative/financial systems Defining special rules and processes Old and new information system interaction 2) Expandability: It defines the software and hardware features of the system such as standards, programmin language, etc., for further development.
-Adding new components to the system 3) Efficiency: It shows the ability to avoid wasting energy, money and time in doing the work and producit the desired system.
-In fact, it can be said the desired system.
-In fact, it can be said the desired time for the system respond to several events in a period.
-2 Response of all systems to departments and the patient Scalability: refers to the ability or integration technologies to supply high performance to accommodate the system.
-4) growing future loads and increasing demands.
-Monitoring: Data tracking at different levels of data production, storage, process, and display.
-Determining the exact start and end time of the service Tracking and following the status of processes: 5) Dependability: It reflects system reliability, which means the user's confidence that the system will perform as expected and not fall during regular use. • Reliability: Reliability denotes the techniques and protocols which are practiced in integrative choologies to ensure all transmitted data by sender to receive at end point and the order of packets that sent in preserved. • Accentibility: refers to the ability of users to access and use network resources and services regardless their physical or cognitive abilities.
-5) a Access to the list of patients o Receiving the electronic prescription 2 Location-oriented requests Ministrainshilty: refers to the ability of information system components and software applications to all changes without causing any problems in other systems.
-Integration technologies should aim for solutic which could be easily maintained.
-7) Security/Privacy: The degree of probability that the system can resist accidental or intentional attacks a prevent unauthorized access to people's information.
-Usability: The use of the system should be simple and in such a way that it has the minimum user error.
-9) Providing outputs with different structures Flexibility: refers to the capabilities of integration technologies toward rapid adjustments.
-For examp modifications of software engineering with minimum effort, operational and functional capabilities in varie computing environments.
-Resi-time: describes the ability of integration technologies to support transactions that require up to to second data latency.
+Functional Requirements and Non-Functional Requirements 1) Integration: The ability of the information system to exchange information and use the services of othe information systems.
+Supporting the coding system of the health system Interaction with insurance and administrative/financial systems Defining special rules and processes Old and new information system interaction 2) language, etc., for further development.
+Adding new components to the system 3) the desired system.
+Performance: It is related to the response time or responsiveness of the system.
+In fact, it can be said the desired time for the system to respond to several events in a period.
+Response of all systems to departments and the patient Scalability: refers to the ability of integration technologies to supply high performance to accommodate growing future loads and increasing demands.
+4) Monitoring: Data tracking at different levels of data production, storage, process, and display.
+Determining the exact start and end time of the service Tracking and following the status of processes 5) Dependability: It reflects system reliability, which means the user's confidence that the system will perfor as expected and not fail during regular use.
+Reliability: Reliability denotes the techniques and protocols which are practiced in integratisechnologies to ensure all transmitted data by sender to receive at end point and the order of packets there is preserved.
+Accessibility: refers to the ability of users to access and use network resources and services regardless their physical or cognitive abilities.
+Access to the list of patients Receiving the electronic prescription Location-oriented requests 6) ., changes without causing any problems in other systems.
+Integration technologies should aim for solutio which could be easily maintained.
+7) Security/Privacy: The degree of probability that the system can resist accidental or intentional attacks at prevent unauthorized access to people's information.
+8) Usability: The use of the system should be simple and in such a way that it has the minimum user error.
+Providing outputs with different structures 9) Flexibility: refers to the capabilities of integration technologies toward rapid adjustments.
+For example modifications of software engineering with minimum effort, operational and functional capabilities in vario computing environments. to.
+Resl-time: describes the ability of integration technologies to support transactions that require up to t second data latency.
 Data latency identifies how current information needs to be.
-Complexity: refers to the implementation difficulty of integration technology from the technical viewpoir.
-The complex integration approaches increase development and maintenance costs, so they may not preferred.
+11) Complexity: refers to the implementation difficulty of integration technology from the technical viewpoin , The complex integration approaches increase development and maintenance costs, so they may not preferred.
 12) Maturity: refers to well-tested, established, and mature integration technologies.
-The more mate technology is a better solution because the software developers, engineers, and analysts can provi successful implementations.
+The more matu technology is a better solution because the software developers, engineers, and analysts can provis successful implementations.
 13) Portability: describes the software solution that is developed for one platform and could be easily execut on different platforms.
-Portability is related to the concept of standards and provides an important role in toost-effectiveness of information systems.
+Portability is related to the concept of standards and provides an important role in the cost-effectiveness of information systems.